StepAsideLiL/post-crud-client/README.md

 ### For server-side

-- create `.env` file for environment variables
+- create `.env` file on the project root directory for environment variables
 - MongoDB Compass has to be installed on the local machine
 - paste these environment variable in `.env`